 - Lean on your inner circle.
 Conversations with people who truly lift me up—friends, mentors, or family—always bring me back to what matters.
 If a conversation turns toxic or dismissive, I give myself permission to let it go and simply pray for them.
 If you constantly engage in conversation with people who refuse to see nuance or be respectful, no matter their view or relationship to you, just move on.
 That said, you may not agree with everyone in your inner circle, and that’s ok… you also don’t want to put yourself in an echo chamber.
 You just want to find people who are compassionate and careful and have an open mind.
 But if you are in a fragile place, speak with someone who understands what you are feeling and why you are feeling it.
 You won’t be able to debate healthily with an activated nervous system… let that come later.

 - Unload what you’re carrying.
-Journaling, prayer, talking with a counselor, or even just sharing with a safe friend or mentor helps me hand the weight back over.
-Sometimes I literally have to say out loud, “God, this isn’t mine to carry,” and I feel my shoulders unclench.
+Journaling, prayer, talking with a counsellor, or even just sharing with a safe friend or mentor helps me hand the weight back over.
+Sometimes I literally have to say out loud, “This isn’t mine to carry,” and I feel my shoulders unclench.

 What The Real Goal Is When You Limit Social Media